-- A. signed or refrained from signing a nomination paper; - B. voted or refrained from voting at any election; or - C. refrained from offering himself as a candidate; shall be guilty of the offence of undue influence. - (2) Any person who, by abducting, duress or any fraudulent device or contrivance impedes or prevents the free exercise of his vote by any voter or thereby compels, induces or prevails upon any vote at any election shall be guilty of the offence of undue influence. - 35.
-Any person who is guilty of the offence of bribery, personation, treating or undue influence shall be liable on conviction to a fine not exceeding ten thousand kwacha or to imprisonment for a period not exceeding two years, or to both.
+- (A) signed or refrained from signing a nomination paper; - (B) voted or refrained from voting at any election; or - (C) refrained from offering himself as a candidate; shall be guilty of the offence of undue influence. - (2) Any person who, by abducting, duress or any fraudulent device or contrivance impedes or prevents the free exercise of his vote by any voter or thereby compels, induces or prevails upon any vote at any election shall be guilty of the offence of undue influence.

-Penalty
+35. Penalty